 Evan Lobel shows you a simple way to season your turkey for delicious flavor throughout.
 Plus, you'll end up with a beautiful looking bird!

 We don't recommend brining our fresh all-natural turkeys.
 Frozen turkeys and turkeys of lesser quality generally benefit from brining.

-Brining is usually done for two reasons: To add extra moisture so that the net moisture loss during roasting does not dry out the turkey, or to add or change flavor.
+Brining is usually done for two reasons.
+One, to add extra moisture so that the net moisture loss during roasting does not dry out the turkey.
+Or two, to add or change flavor.

 A Lobel's All-Natural Turkey is a truly succulent turkey.
 They can be roasted without brining with excellent results—as moist, tender, and richly flavored as you could imagine.

 Keep in mind that roasting a fresh turkey is different from roasting a turkey that has been frozen.
 Freezing changes the texture of any meat to a greater or lesser extent, in part because of dehydration.
 And, when you buy a frozen turkey, you never really know how long it has been frozen.
 One thing is for sure: During defrosting, meat purges some of its inherent moisture, resulting in a less juicy result.